paul1734/Soft-Power-Index/README.md

 # Soft-Power-Index

 The following Soft Power Index (SPI) is created for my Master's thesis in Economics at the University of Kiel.
-It is losely inspired by the work of Jonathan McClory for Portland (https://softpower30.com/) and the conceptual idea from Nye (1990).
+It is loosely inspired by the work of Jonathan McClory for Portland (https://softpower30.com/) and the conceptual idea from Nye (1990).
 Within my Master's thesis, I am using this index to study the effects of soft power on bilateral trade over a timespan of up to 30 years.
 This repo is used to explain my choice of datasets and to combine my data collection and cleaning efforts.

 The Soft Power: "This power tends to arise from such resources as cultural and ideological attraction as well as rules and institutions of international regulations" (Nye 1990, p.
 168).